base/base/crates/op-succinct/book/quick-start/mock.md

 | `PRIVATE_KEY` | Private key for the account that will be deploying the contract. |
 | `ETHERSCAN_API_KEY` | Etherscan API key for verifying the deployed contracts. |

+There are additional optional parameters that you can set in the `.env` file.
+See the [Advanced Parameters](../advanced/l2-output-oracle.md#optional-advanced-parameters) section for more information.

 ### 2) Deploy an `SP1MockVerifier` for verifying mock proofs